 We held a number of brand workshops with Knight Frank to fully understand the core market area of its business.
 Out of these, we developed the look and feel of the Move/Found campaign which was based on the company’s knowledge of its business and the target market.
 The imagery and copy worked together to convey the sentiment that Knight Frank’s service is rooted in a clear understanding of what the core market customer wants when they’re looking to sell or let property.
 The truth is buying a property or finding a suitable tenant is never going to be the most enjoyable activity, so we wanted to say that having an expert like Knight Frank on-board would enable you to get back to something you preferred doing a lot sooner.

 Based on this concept, how important was copy in communicating the brand?

-In my mind, creating words takes a slightly more straightforward approach than creating design because words are usually rooted in certain ‘truths’ about the brand, its personality, products or services – in this case faster service, global reputation, proudly independent.
-All these attributes are grist to the mill for a brand writer.
+Creating words takes a slightly more straightforward approach than design because words are usually rooted in certain ‘truths’ about the brand, its personality, products or services.
+In this case it was about reflecting a global reputation, proudly independent, fast service… All these attributes are grist to the mill for a brand writer.